osmlab/field-data-collection/docs/surveys.md

     }
   },

-  // TODO do these need content-types / target uses associated with them so that
-  // the app knows what to do?
-  "attachments": [
+  // TODO document the list of types that Surveyor understands "attachments": [
     {
       "type": "mbtiles",